horseywin/Tetris-Game/README.md

 # Tetris Game
- A simple tetris game made with python
+ A simple Tetris game made with python using emojis.
+100% my code.